Voluntary Sports Societies of the Soviet Union

+A special sports society was "Spartak" that was controlled by the Communist Party of the Soviet Union through its youth wing Komsomol.
+The Spartak sports society was mimicking a voluntary sports society claiming its heritage from the trade unions of either "industrial cooperation" or food suppliers.
+Following the Soviet Union expansion and occupation of neighboring territories Spartak was one of the sports societies that were established instantaneously along with Dynamo.

-VSS united sporting people, offering hiking, mountaineering, boating, and various other sports.
+The VSS united sporting people, offering hiking, mountaineering, boating, and various other sports.
 Their goals were to develop mass physical culture and sports and to provide facilities and conditions for sports training and improvement in athletes' skills.
 Most of the VSS were governed by trade Unions and often were closely associated with a certain ministry (aircraft industry, food workers, tractor industry, KGB, Red Army, Soviet Air Force), with industries being state-funded.
 Twenty five million athletes were members of such societies in 1970.

 One of the most important features of VSS were Children and Youth Sport Schools (Детско-юношеские спортивные школы, ДЮСШ), which numbered 1,350 in the 1970s and 7,500 in 1987.
 Later some of them were reformed into more elite Olympic reserve schools.
 There were also specialized sport clubs, groups of improvement athletes' skills, etc. More than 50,000 trainers and instructors worked there in these institutions.

 History

 Background

 Already in the first half of 19th century sports schools, clubs, societies (sailing and rowing, fencing, swimming, ice skating, cycling, and others) appeared in Saint-Petersburg, Moscow, Kiev and other cities of the Russian Empire.
 The yacht clubs of Moscow and Saint-Petersburg figured among the first such societies.
 Along with the development of the sport societies, official sports competitions started.
 The Great Soviet Encyclopedia states that usually those sports clubs and unions were chartered and financed by representatives of the bourgeoisie and of the nobility, and that access to them for students and working youth "was extremely limited".
 At the end of the 19th and start of the 20th centuries there appeared workers' sports organizations across the cities of the Russian Empire.
 Prominent roles in the development of the Russian sport were played by the "Petersburg's Circle of Sports Enthusiasts" (established in 1889), the "Russian Gymnastics Society" also known as RGO Sokol (1883, Moscow), the "Petersburg Society of Skating Enthusiasts" (1877), the "Circle of Athletic Enthusiasts" (1885, Petersburg), and others.